MediaComem/minesweeper/README.md

   $> MIX_ENV=prod mix release
   ```

-You can run the production manually by executing the following command:
+You can run the production manually by executing the following command from the
+repository:

 ```bash
 _build/prod/rel/minesweeper/bin/minesweeper start